 But despite that we should know that when the chips are down, those closest to us have our backs.

 An almost universal response to being abused is to turn the blame and sense of responsibility inwards.
 Sometimes, we internalise the abuser’s words, the names that we are called, the negative qualities that are attributed to us.
-Or we may feel responsible as a way of giving ourselves back some control over a situation that we may have little or no control in.
+Or we may feel responsible as a way of giving ourselves back some power in a situation where we had little, or none.

-This happens in two ways; we develop ways of relating with the world and ourselves that cause us problems in our lives, and/or we can develop pockets of trauma or shame that we find it hard to look at.
-I’ll look at both of these separately, and also look at how you can help your own healing from self-blame if you have been in, or still are in, an abusve relationship.
+This happens in two ways; we develop ways of relating with the world and ourselves that cause us problems in our lives, and/or we can develop pockets of trauma or shame.
+I’ll look at both of these separately, and also look at how you can help your own healing from self-blame if you have been in, or still are in, an abusive relationship.

 The abuser blames the other; “it’s your fault, you made me do this”.
 We may hear this either said explicitly or it may be subtler; implied instead of spoken.
 The look, the sigh, the eye roll.
 In my experience, even if you can see this happening, it still has an effect on you (although not as big an effect as if you are not aware of it).

-The abuser takes our healthy, pro-social process of taking responsibilty for ourselves, and turns it into a way of gaining and maintaining control over us.
+The abuser takes our healthy, pro-social process of taking responsibility for ourselves, and turns it into a way of gaining and maintaining control over us.

 We then start to believe that we are responsible for the feelings and actions of others; we actually start to relate to other people in the way that we relate to the abuser.

 You may not even be conscious of blaming yourself; this is the tricky bit, you may feel that you are actually at fault.
 It may even feel wrong to not hold yourself responsible in this way.